 The amount of any life insurance policy premium will be the result of several factors.
 These include the type of coverage that is purchased, as well as the amount of benefit that is being sought.
 Also, the applicant’s age and gender will also play a key role.

 Also, the health and health history of an applicant are primary criteria.
 Your brachial plexus palsy can be a main consideration in your life insurance consideration criteria if it is serious.
-If, however, you do not have a great deal of complication with this condition, and you are otherwise in good health, it is possible that you could obtain a Standard policy rating.
-This means that your policy could be approved and be in line with other policyholders that are thought to be of average health in your same age and gender category.
-In this case, the premium that is charged would also be considered average.
+If, however, you do not have a great deal of complication with this condition, and are in pretty good health, then getting a Standard rating is in reach.

 If, however, your health is considered to be below average – but not serious enough to decline the coverage, then the insurance underwriters may approve your application for coverage at a Substandard policy rating.
 (It is important to note that there can be many different categories of a Substandard policy rating, depending on the seriousness of an applicant’s health).
 In this case, your premium will be higher than that of an average, or Standard, policyholder.